Dissecting the explanatory power of ESG features on equity returns by sector, capitalization, and year with interpretable machine learning: Methods

-where $p_i$ is the model probability that sample $i$ belongs in category 1 and $y_i$ is the true class (which selects for each $i$ the suitable term of the sum).
+where $p_i$ is the model probability that sample $i$ belongs in category 1 and $y_i\in\{0,1\}$ is the true class (which selects the suitable term of the sum for each $i$).
 This type of loss implicitly assumes that both true classes appear with roughly the same frequency in the training set, which is the case with 51.7\% of samples belonging to class 1 and 48.3\% to class 0.